-The ALERT Education Centre (AEC) project was developed to undertake a variety of empowerment programs through classes, workshops, internships, facilitated research placements and field trips.
+The ALERT Education Centre (AEC) project was developed to undertake a variety of empowerment programmes through classes, workshops, internships, facilitated research placements and field trips.
+Current programmes at our AECs in Livingstone (Zambia), and in Victoria Falls and Antelope Park (Zimbabwe) include:

-6. Funding Schooling Costs – Many students are unable to meet the costs of attending school.
+5. Funding Schooling Costs – Many students are unable to meet the costs of attending school.
 Through this program these costs are met including the students’ fees, uniforms, text books and stationary.
+In 2014, 106 students in Gweru and Victoria Falls benefitted from an education fund of USD 35,463 (2013: USD 10,464).

 Livingstone - 3 students given two month internship placements.